cosmokhairul/edu-toys/README.md

 # EduToys

 ## Description
 This is a MERN stack project that serves as web application.
-The application allows users to [briefly describe main features, e.g., "create, read, update, and delete tasks, manage user authentication etc."].
+The application allows users to create, read, update, and delete products, read products details, manage user authentication, update users information etc.

 ## Features
 - **User Authentication**: Secure login and registration with JWT tokens.